-If you’re a coach looking for clients, Pinterest is a great platform to focus on.
+If you’re a coach looking for clients, Pinterest is a great platform to focus on; it’s your chance to put yourself out there and inspire your potential customers.

 Because regardless of what type of coach you are, your target audience is on Pinterest!